redwoodjs/redwood/docs/docs/cells.md

 ### beforeQuery

 `beforeQuery` is a lifecycle hook.
-The best way to think about it is as an API for configuring Apollo Client's `Query` component (so you might want to check out Apollo's [docs](https://www.apollographql.com/docs/react/api/react-components/#query) for it).
+The best way to think about it is as a chance to configure [Apollo Client's `useQuery` hook](https://www.apollographql.com/docs/react/api/react/hooks#options).

-By default, `beforeQuery` gives any props passed from the parent component to `Query` so that they're available as variables for `QUERY`.
-It'll also set the fetch policy to `'cache-and-network'` since we felt it matched the behavior users want most of the time.
+By default, `beforeQuery` gives any props passed from the parent component to `QUERY` so that they're available as variables for it.
+It'll also set the fetch policy to `'cache-and-network'` since we felt it matched the behavior users want most of the time:

 ```jsx
 export const beforeQuery = (props) => {